 Have you ever heard the terms active insulin, insulin on board (IOB), or duration of insulin?
-They are commonly used with insulin pumps, and are a very useful feature for injecting the correct insulin dosage, and preventing hypoglycemia.
+They are commonly used with insulin pumps and are a very useful feature for injecting the correct insulin dosage and preventing hypoglycemia.

-Active insulin, or IOB, refers to the amount of insulin in your body that’s still working after a recent insulin shot.
+Medtronic, or IOB, refers to the amount of insulin in your body that’s still working after a recent insulin shot.
 It allows your insulin pump to show the IOB from the previous doses.
 In this way, you’ll take

 You must understand active insulin if you use any of the following devices:

 The calculator in the Bolus Wizard feature of your insulin pump might change the estimated insulin amount you need.
-This happens when you have insulin on board remained from a previous bolus.
+This happens when you have insulin on board that remained from a previous bolus.

 In this way, you’ll know whether more insulin or carbohydrate you need.
 Having high blood sugar levels at the moment doesn’t necessarily mean you need more insulin.
 So, before you take more, you need to see how much active insulin you have.